The Five Best Free Agent Signings

 I struggled between Garvey and Rickey Henderson, especially since Garvey spent the first 14 seasons of his career as a Dodger.
-I gave Garvey the nod due to the fact that he was a key part of the Padres’ first World Series appearance in 1984.
-Garvey certainly wasn’t cheap, as the Padres paid him about $6.8 million over five seasons (according to Baseball Reference, that is the equivalent of about $15 million today).
+I gave Garvey the nod because he was a crucial part of the Padres’ first World Series appearance in 1984.
+Garvey certainly wasn’t cheap, as the Padres paid him about $6.8 million over five seasons (according to Baseball-Reference, that is the equivalent of about $15 million today).
 Garvey was worth it in the fact that he became an instant leader on a ballclub still learning to win.

 And they did win.
 In 1984, they did so 92 times on their way to the playoffs.
 Thanks to Garvey’s heroic home run, the Padres stormed back against the Cubs to reach the World Series.
 Garvey hit .400 in those five NLCS games, winning the series MVP.